-Once upon a time in history, deluxe linen clothing was available only to the gentlefolk: monarchs, knights, lords… Not everyone had access to it.
+Once upon a time in history, Premium linen clothing was available only to the gentlefolk: monarchs, knights, lords… Not everyone had access to it.

 Early in the 16th century, flax plants were widely cultivated and linen fabric was introduced to the masses, eventually developing into what we have today: a big variety of high-quality linen items that range from bedding to bath and needless to say, linen clothing!
 Those who love linen clothes say there is no other material they can imagine wearing, especially during the summer's humid heat.
 They even claim linen clothes have healing properties.